akphero/ansible/README.md

 ### Ansible Basics

-Inside a playbooks folder, playbooks have been created based on the need.
-All roles that are manually run from ansible controller, are stored in the [manual][manual-playbooks-url] folder.
+Inside a playbooks[ansible-playbooks-url] folder, playbooks are created based on requests.
+If you want a certain playbook created.
+Please reach out to me on linkedin[linked-in-url].

 The [inventory][ansible-hosts-config-url] folder keeps all hosts information for every server.
 It must be updated and keep it up to date in order for [roles][ansible-roles-url] and [playbooks][ansible-playbooks-url] to work correctly.